Trading Platforms for Aging Eyes: Best Setups for Readability

 How to optimize Quantower:

-No amount of software tweaking can beat hardware.
-If you are trading on a 13-inch laptop, you are going to strain your eyes.
-Consider investing in a 34-inch curved ultrawide monitor running at 1440p resolution.
-It allows you to make windows massive while still fitting everything on one screen.
+No amount of software tweaking can beat premium hardware.
+If you are trading on a 13-inch laptop, you are going to strain your eyes and make physical click mistakes.
+Consider investing in a **34-inch curved ultrawide monitor** running at 1440p resolution.
+It allows you to make your chart windows massive while keeping everything on one screen.

 Special Section: Voice-Activated Trading (Submit Trades by Speaking)

-What if you could bypass the screen entirely when it's time to execute?
-For retirees dealing with severe eye strain or arthritis, Voice Trading is the ultimate accessibility hack.
-Instead of desperately trying to click a tiny "Buy Market" button while the market is moving fast, you simply speak the command.
+What if you could bypass the screen and mouse entirely when it's time to execute?
+For retirees dealing with severe eye strain or arthritis, **Voice Trading** is the ultimate accessibility hack.
+Instead of desperately trying to align a tiny cursor with a "Buy Market" button while the market is moving fast, you simply speak the command.

 While voice trading isn't a native, out-of-the-box feature in most retail platforms yet, it is highly achievable using third-party tools and macros.
 Here are the most common approaches: